-King County Noxious Weed Control Program12 Best Management Practices for knotweed:
+King County Noxious Weed Control Program10 Best Management Practices for knotweed:

-- If growing beside water (stream or ditch that frequently holds moving water), do not allow plant parts to enter water or beach.
-Plant parts move by water and will re-grow elsewhere. - Do not mow green canes in the fall; stem pieces can re-sprout and you will scatter seed. - Remove the entire plant including all roots and runners using a digging tool.
+- 1. If growing beside water (stream or ditch that frequently holds moving water), do not allow plant parts to enter water or beach.
+Plant parts move by water and will regrow elsewhere. - 2.
+Do not mow green canes in the fall; stem pieces can re-sprout and you will scatter seed. - 3.
+Remove the entire plant including all roots and runners using a digging tool.
 Juvenile plants can be hand-pulled depending on soil conditions and root development.
-Remove dirt 15 feet around plants to prevent root spreading.
+Remove dirt 15 feet around plants to prevent root spreading. - 4.
+Double bag all plant parts, including dirt, and dispose of in the trash to prevent reestablishment and disposed of in an approved landfill. - 5.
+Place tarps around the excavation area to capture plant material and root debris.
+Dispose in an approved landfill.